awsdocs/amazon-detective-admin-guide/doc_source/security_iam_service-with-iam.md

 "Resource": "*"
 ```

-For master account actions, Detective always verifies that the user making the request belongs to the master account for the affected behavior graph\.
+For administrator account actions, Detective always verifies that the user making the request belongs to the administrator account for the affected behavior graph\.
 For member account actions, Detective always verifies that the user making the request belongs to the member account\.
 Even if an IAM policy grants access to a behavior graph, if the user does not belong to the correct account, the user cannot perform the action\.

 For all actions that are performed on a specific behavior graph, the IAM policy should include the graph ARN\.
 The graph ARN can be added later\.
 For example, when an account first enables Detective, the initial IAM policy provides access to all Detective actions, using the wildcard for the graph ARN\.
 This allows the user to immediately start to manage member accounts for and conduct investigations in their behavior graph\.
 After the behavior graph is created, you can update the policy to add the graph ARN\.